kubernetes/enhancements/keps/sig-node/5945-dra-optional-node-preparation/README.md

 - **Older kubelet (N-1 and older) / Upgraded Control Plane (N)**:
-  - **Automated Version Skew Protection**: If the control plane is upgraded and generates allocations with `SkipNodePrepare: true` or `SkipNodeUnprepare: true`, the scheduler's `NodeDeclaredFeatures` plugin will automatically infer that the pod requires the `DraOptionalNodePreparation` feature.
+  - **Automated Version Skew Protection**: If the control plane is upgraded and generates allocations with `SkipNodeOperations: true`, the scheduler's `NodeDeclaredFeatures` plugin will automatically infer that the pod requires the `DraOptionalNodePreparation` feature.
   - Because older worker nodes running older Kubelets ($N-1$ and older) do not support the feature gate, they will not advertise